In December, Michigan legalized sports betting, online casinos, online poker and DFS.

 The passage of the Michigan Lawful Sports Betting Act in 2019 essentially legalized and regulated DFS contests in the state.

 Operators must apply for a license with the state.
-However, companies outside the Michigan casino business are welcome to apply, including DFS market leaders DraftKings and FanDuel.
+However, companies outside the Michigan casino business are now licensed, including DFS market leaders DraftKings and FanDuel.
+Others have joined.

 Michigan fantasy sports licenses come with a $10,000 initial fee and a $5,000 annual renewal cost.

 Michigan will tax fantasy sports revenue at a rate of 8.4%.

 Of course, home fantasy leagues with 15 players or fewer, and playing for less than $10,000 total can still operate without a license.